Yemeni civil war (2014–present): Historical context

-While these developments took place in the North, liberation movements against British presence broke out, amounting to the creation of a socialist state, hence Soviet Union ally, in the Southern Arabian region.
-It was named the People's Democratic Republic of Yemen (PDRY).
+While these developments took place in the North, liberation movements against British presence in Aden Colony and the Aden Protectorate broke out, resulting to the formation in 1967 of a socialist state, (and hence a Soviet ally) in the Southern Arabian region.
+It became known as the People's Democratic Republic of Yemen (PDRY) from 1970.

 The PDRY was involved in the internal disputes of its northern counterpart.
-It had previously supported the republicans in fighting off Saudi Arabia's influence, but it was the Hamdi regime in the Yemen Arab Republic (North Yemen) that was most notorious for its policies that aimed to reduce Saudi presence in Yemeni politics.
-His rule was, nonetheless, short-lived.
-A series of political unrest marked by the assassination of former presidents, led to Colonel Ali Abdullah Saleh's rise to the presidency of the Yemen Arab Republic.
-Saleh's rule lasted for 33 years.
+It had previously supported the republicans in fighting off Saudi Arabia's influence, but it was the Hamdi regime (1974 to 1977) in the Yemen Arab Republic (North Yemen) that was most notorious for its policies that aimed to reduce Saudi presence in Yemeni politics.
+Hamdi's rule was, nonetheless, short-lived.
+A period of political unrest marked by the assassination of former presidents led to Colonel Ali Abdullah Saleh's rise to the presidency of the Yemen Arab Republic.
+Saleh's rule lasted for 33 years, from 1978 until 2012.
 The major event that marked his regime was the unification of Yemen in 1990.
 His attempt was not entirely successful as a civil war broke out in 1994.
 However, he was able to come out of it victorious.
-Subsequently, the Republic of Yemen became constitutionally established.
+The Republic of Yemen became constitutionally established in 1991.

-Saleh tried to maintain his position through constitutional amendments, hoping for his son to take over, but strong opposition and protests pressured him out of office.
+Saleh tried to maintain his position through constitutional amendments, hoping for his son to take over, but strong opposition and protests pressured him out of office by 2012.
 Meanwhile, the group "Friends of Yemen" was created, initially to stop al-Qaeda on the Arabian Peninsula (AQAP) after evidence pointed at it as the main perpetrator behind multiple attacks on US military bases and equipment.
-The "Friends of Yemen" group became more involved in Yemen during the Arab Spring, after the Gulf Cooperation Council (GCC) and United Nations recommended that the management of Yemen's "crisis" be put in the hands of global actors.
+The "Friends of Yemen" group became more involved in Yemen during the Arab Spring of 2010 to 2012, after the Gulf Cooperation Council (GCC) and United Nations recommended putting the management of Yemen's "crisis" into the hands of global actors.